stanislavb/en.coven.nu/practical/index.md

 We will not be dividing the rooms up into genders.
 Remember that there are more than two genders present at this LARP.
-If you feel uncomfortable sharing rooms with someone of a different gender than your own, contact us as soon as possible and we will do our best to find a solution.

 ## Participant Contract